Some Do’s and Do Not’s When Packing For a Cruise

 Do Bring Formal Attire (Sometimes)

 While your days on the ship and in port will likely be fairly casual, depending on your choice of activities.
-The atmosphere during the evenings will often transform to a more upscale environment.
+The atmosphere during the evenings will often transform into a more upscale environment.
 Some cruise lines will require a certain level of attire to join the dinner festivities on specific designated formal nights.
 This does fluctuate greatly between lines so be sure to ask your travel agent about these nights and what is the appropriate dress code.
 Formal nights and requirements change from cruise line to cruise line with some lines forgoing formalities all-together so it’s always a good idea to check with your CruisePlus Travel Consultant on what the dress code will be while on board when you book your upcoming cruise.

 Don’t Bring Outside Food

 Homemade items and pre-cooked foods are not permitted on board.
 While it’s understandable people have favourite foods and snacks there is really no shortage of enticing dining options on a cruise.
 It’s very likely the ship actually has whatever your craving on board.
 Besides, don’t you want to try new things and enjoy cuisine inspired by your destinations by professional chefs?
-If you do have special eating and dietary requirements such as vegan, lactose intolerance, allergies, etc… its good practice to mention to your CruisePlus Travel Consultant while booking to ensure your requirements are met.
+If you do have special eating and dietary requirements such as being vegan, lactose intolerant or allergies, etc… its good practice to mention to your CruisePlus Travel Consultant while booking to ensure your requirements are met.
 All of the cruise lines are almost always happy to accommodate where humanly possible.

 Do Bring Sun Protection

 It’s easy to get a little overzealous when taking in the rays provided by the Caribbean sun.
 Make sure to bring a good sunscreen suitable for the conditions.
 Bonus points if you bring some aloe lotion just in case the sun gets the better of you.
-Sunglasses and/or a hat will also play a vital role in protecting your eyes and skin from harmful UV rays both on the ship and on shore during the many exciting shore excursions you’ll likely want to partake in This is another reason why a small backpack may come in handy as mentioned above.
+Sunglasses and/or a hat will also play a vital role in protecting your eyes and skin from harmful UV rays both on the ship and on shore during the many exciting shore excursions you’ll likely want to partake in.
+This is another reason why a small backpack may come in handy as mentioned above.